 - Recycling is picked up the first garbage day of the month.
 All commingled plastics, steel, and aluminum should be rinsed clean, and placed, unbagged in the bins.
 Paper and Cardboard should be placed in the bins as well.

-If you need a larger or smaller bin, or yours is damaged and needs to be replaced, contact Mary Jo Muellenbach at 920-898-5682.
+If you need a second bin, or yours is damaged and needs to be replaced, contact Mary Jo Muellenbach at 920-898-5682.

 Other Links for Information on Recycling: